 We did lots of hiking in the Czech Republic during our 18 day stay and the hiking in Bohemian Switzerland was some of the best.
 Here is how we spent two days hiking in České Švýcarsko with kids:

 Hiking in Bohemian Switzerland National Park with Kids

-After settling into our Airbnb in Bynovec, we drove to Jetrichovice for a short afternoon hike.
+After settling into our vacation home rental in Bynovec, we drove to Jetrichovice for a short afternoon hike.
 The Bohemian Switzerland National Park boundary begins just north of town and there is a beautiful, medium effort hike up to a couple of viewpoints.
 The return trip is approximately 3 miles (5km) in total.

 After 0.7 miles (1.2km), you arrive at the junction which takes you the Mariina Vyhlidka (Mary Prospect) lookout.
 The stairs up to the lookout go for 0.3 miles (0.5 km) and are very steep.
 We held our kids pretty close for safety reasons.

 The views from the Mary Prospect lookout are stunning.
 You will be rewarded with views of the surrounding hills & the forest, sandstone slabs of rock emerging from the forest canopy, the nearby towns and surrounding farmland – so worth the effort!